clryan/clryan.github.io/_posts/2020-11-29-gstore-revenue-prediction1.md

 tags: [python, data cleaning]
 ---

 [This Kaggle competition](https://www.kaggle.com/c/ga-customer-revenue-prediction) challenges participants to analyze Google Analytics data from the Google Merchandise Store (aka G Store, where Google products are sold) to predict future revenue by site visitor.
-There's just one problem: the data files are a whopping 34 GB - ouch.
+There's just one problem: the data files are a whopping 34 GB &mdash; ouch.
 Dealing with very large data files is a problem that most data scientists will run into eventually.
 In this post, I'll walk through how I loaded and processed this giant data set without tearing my hair out.

 In this notebook, we'll load in the data, examine it, fix any data types and drop useless columns, and save our processed data as a feather file for faster loading.